Trout Fishing In The Rain – Is It Better?

 Big trout fishing after rain

-This big brown trout was caught on a 4-inch streamer pattern and it was the 3rd one of this size in 20 minutes.
-Most anglers are lucky to even catch 1 a year like this from this river.
+This big brown trout was caught on a 4-inch streamer pattern, and it was the 3rd one of this size in 20 minutes.
+Most anglers are lucky to even catch one trout a year like this from this river.

-Big trout feed on baitfish and big trout can feed more in the rain and after the rain so using streamers can be very effective.
-I love throwing big streamers in rain for big trout like the one in the picture.
+Big trout feed on baitfish, and big trout can feed more in the rain and after the rain so using streamers can be very effective.

 You can get this streamer fly assortment pack at Bass Pro Shops – HERE